Pseudo-extended Markov chain Monte Carlo: The Pseudo-Extended Method

-where $\phi: \mathcal{X} \rightarrow \mathbb{R}$ is a continuously differentiable function and $Z$ is the normalizing constant which is typically intractable.
-Throughout we will refer to $\pi(\bx)$ as the target density.
+where $\phi: \mathcal{X} \rightarrow \mathbb{R}$ is a continuously differentiable function and $Z$ is the normalizing constant.
+Throughout, we will refer to $\pi(\bx)$ as the target density.
 In the Bayesian setting, this would be the posterior, where for data $\by \in \mathcal{Y}$, the likelihood is denoted as $p(\by|\bx)$ with parameters $\bx$ assigned a prior density $\pi_0(\bx)$.
-The posterior density of the parameters given the data is derived from Bayes theorem to give $\pi(\bx) = p(\by|\bx)\pi_0(\bx)/p(\by)$, where the marginal likelihood $p(\by)$ is the normalizing constant $Z$, which is typically not available analytically.
+The posterior density of the parameters given the data is derived from Bayes theorem $\pi(\bx) = p(\by|\bx)\pi_0(\bx)/p(\by)$, where the marginal likelihood $p(\by)$ is the normalizing constant $Z$, which is typically not available analytically.

-We extend the state-space of the original target distribution \eqref{eq:target} by introducing $N$ \textit{pseudo-samples}, $\bx_{1:N}=\{\bx_i\}_{i=1}^N$, where the extended-target distribution $\pi^N(\bx_{1:N})$ is defined on $\setX^N$.
+We extend the state-space of the original target distribution eq. \eqref{eq:target} by introducing $N$ \textit{pseudo-samples}, $\bx_{1:N}=\{\bx_i\}_{i=1}^N$, where the extended-target distribution $\pi^N(\bx_{1:N})$ is defined on $\setX^N$.
 The pseudo-samples act as auxiliary variables, where for each $\bx_i$, we introduce an instrumental distribution $q(\bx_i) \propto \exp\{-\delta(\bx_i)\}$ with support covering that of $\pi(\bx)$.
 In a similar vein to the \textit{pseudo-marginal MCMC} algorithm \citep{Beaumont2003,Andrieu2009} our extended-target, including the auxiliary variables, is now of the form,

-where $\gamma(\cdot)$ and $Z$ are defined in \eqref{eq:target}.
-In pseudo-marginal MCMC, it is common to use $q(\cdot)$ as a proposal distribution for an importance sampler, and to use it to compute an unbiased estimate of the intractable normalizing constant (see Section~\ref{sec:conn-pseudo-marg} for details).
-However, we will take a different approach, as explained below, and we do not even require that exact sampling from $q(\cdot)$ is possible; a fact that we will exploit in Section~\ref{sec:tempered-q} for designing $q(\cdot)$.
+where $\gamma(\cdot)$ and $Z$ are defined in eq. \eqref{eq:target}.
+In pseudo-marginal MCMC, $q(\cdot)$ is an instrumental distribution used for importance sampling to compute unbiased estimates of the intractable normalizing constant (see Section~\ref{sec:conn-pseudo-marg} for details).
+However, with the pseudo-extended method we use $q(\cdot)$ to improve the mixing of the MCMC algorithm.
+Additionally, unlike pseudo-marginal MCMC, we do not require that $q(\cdot)$ can be sampled from; a fact that we will exploit in Section~\ref{sec:tempered-q}.

-In the case where $N=1$, our extended-target \eqref{eq:extended-target} simplifies back to the original target $\pi(\bx) = \pi^N(\bx_{1:N})$ \eqref{eq:target}.
-For $N>1$, the marginal distribution of the $i$th pseudo-sample is a mixture between the target and the proposal
+In the case where $N=1$, our extended-target eq. \eqref{eq:extended-target} simplifies back to the original target $\pi(\bx) = \pi^N(\bx_{1:N})$ eq. \eqref{eq:target}.
+For $N>1$, the resulting marginal distribution of the $i$th pseudo-sample is a mixture between the target and the instrumental distribution

-Samples from the original target of interest, $\pi(\bx)$ are given by using a \textit{post-hoc} correction step, where the samples from the extended-target are weighted with weights proportional to $\gamma(\bx_i)/q(\bx_i), \ \mbox{for} \ i=1,\ldots,N$.